Abdoulaye Ba

-Abdoulaye Ba (born 1 January 1991) is a Senegalese professional footballer who plays for Azerbaijani club Sabah FC as a central defender.
+Abdoulaye Ba (born 1 January 1991) is a Senegalese professional footballer who plays as a centre-back for Saudi club Al-Faisaly.

 Club career

 Born in Saint-Louis, Ba joined FC Porto's youth ranks in 2008, aged 17.
 He spent his first two seasons as a senior on loan to two other Portuguese clubs, S.C.
-Covilhã in the second division and Académica de Coimbra of the Primeira Liga, making his debut in the latter competition on 15 August 2011 in a 2–1 away win against U.D.
+Covilhã in the Segunda Liga and Académica de Coimbra of the Primeira Liga, making his debut in the latter competition on 15 August 2011 in a 2–1 away win against U.D.
 Leiria and also playing the full 90 minutes against Sporting CP in that campaign's Taça de Portugal final, which ended 1–0 for the Students.

 In September 2012, Porto bought back 25% of Ba's economic rights for €750,000 from investor "Pearl Design Holding Limited", with his value being estimated at €3 million at that time.
 He made his first league appearance for the Dragons on 2 November of that year, coming on as a substitute for injured Maicon in the first half of an eventual 5–0 home victory over C.S.
 Marítimo.

 Ba was sent off for two bookable offences in the final of the Taça da Liga against S.C.
 Braga on 13 April 2013, the second of which also resulted in a penalty and the game's only goal, scored by Alan in the last minute of the first half.
-On 3 September, he moved to fellow league team Vitória S.C. for one year.
+On 3 September, he moved to fellow top-division team Vitória S.C. for one year.

 On 1 February 2014, Ba returned to Porto after appearing sparingly with the Minho Province side.
 On 4 August, he joined La Liga's Rayo Vallecano also in a temporary deal.
 In the following summer more of the same, as he moved to Fenerbahçe SK.

 For 2016–17, Ba continued in the Turkish Süper Lig, joining Alanyaspor also on loan.
-After a spell at TSV 1860 Munich marred by injury problems, even though he was an automatic first choice when available, he returned to Rayo on 30 August 2017 after agreeing to a four-year contract.
+After a spell at TSV 1860 Munich marred by injury problems, even though he was first choice when available, he returned to Rayo on 30 August 2017 after agreeing to a four-year contract.

 Ba returned to the Spanish second tier on 11 March 2020, signing for Deportivo de La Coruña on a short loan due to Michele Somma's serious injury.
 On 8 October, he joined Romanian Liga I club FC Dinamo București on a one-year deal, leaving however after only two months.

+Ba settled rarely the following years, representing in quick succession Moreirense FC, F.C.
+Arouca (both in the Portuguese top flight), Sabah FC (Azerbaijan Premier League), C.D.
+Tondela (Portugal, division two) and Al-Faisaly FC (Saudi First Division League).